8r14z/coding-interview-prep/README.md

 - Ask interviewers if you can assume some validation (input correctness, etc).
 That saves huge amount of time to avoid writing extra code in the interviews
 - Write CLEAN code and be collaborative (communicate your thought process throughfully)
 - Always ask questions / clarify doubts BEFORE jumping into implementation
+- Communicate the approach with interviewers - THINK OUT LOUD
 - Test your code with a few test cases
 - State tradeoffs between different approaches (time vs. space)